Sitecore/Sitecore.Pathfinder/README.md

 schema, that contains all templates in the database (master and core database).
 If you change a template, you will have to synchronize the website again.

-The schema of content files ensures, that you can only specify fields that appear in the template, and provide some nice Intellisense in most code editors.
+The schema of content files ensures, that you can only specify fields that appear in the template, and provide some nice Intellisense in many code editors.
 The format of content item files is also more compact than other types of item files.

 So the advantages of content item files are validation against the template and a more compact format, but you have to synchronize the